Fleury's milestone gives Wild another reason to celebrate the NHL's second-winningest goalie

 “I’ll need 15 more years,” the perpetually smiling Fleury said.

-He won another one with the Vegas Golden Knights, moved on to the Chicago Blackhawks and then arrived in Minnesota in a midseason trade two years ago for what has widely been assumed the final stop of his decorated career.
+He became the face of the franchise for the expansion Vegas Golden Knights, moved on to the Chicago Blackhawks and then arrived in Minnesota in a midseason trade two years ago for what has widely been assumed the final stop of his decorated career.
 Fleury, who also has 92 wins and 16 shutouts in 169 playoff games, has not revealed whether or not he’d like to play next season after his contract expires this summer.

 “He’s probably the best guy I’ve ever played with there on the team,” defenseman Jonas Brodin said.
 “He cares about the team, and he’s such a good guy.
 I’m so happy for him.”